Royal Guelphic Order

 The Royal Guelphic Order (Königlicher Guelphen-Orden), sometimes referred to as the Hanoverian Guelphic Order, is a Hanoverian order of chivalry instituted on 28 April 1815 by the Prince Regent (later King George IV).
-It takes its name from the House of Guelph, of which the Hanoverians were a branch.
+It takes its name from the House of Guelph, of which the House of Hanover was a branch.
 Since Hanover and the United Kingdom shared a monarch until 1837, the order was frequently bestowed upon British subjects.

 History

+The order was created to commemorate the 100th anniversary of the accession to the British throne of the House of Hanover.

 Until 1837 the order was frequently awarded to officers in the British Navy and Army, although it was still classed as a foreign order, with British members of the order not entitled to style themselves as "Sir" unless they were also created Knights Bachelor, as many were.

 The British link ended in 1837 when Hanover's royal union with Great Britain ended, with Ernest Augustus becoming King of Hanover and Queen Victoria ascending the British throne.
 When Hanover was annexed by the Kingdom of Prussia in 1866, the order continued as a house order to be awarded by the Royal House of Hanover.
 Today, its current Sovereign is the Hanoverian head of the house, Ernst August, Prince of Hanover.